Sousastep/SousaFX-docs/docs/content/install.rst

 |

-5. Open Max's `Audio Status Window <https://docs.cycling74.com/max8/vignettes/audio_status>`_ by clicking on ``menubar > Settings > Audio Status...`` and set your preferred driver, sample rate, and vector size.
-A sample rate of 48 kHz and a vector size of 256 is recommended.
-If the audio crackles during use then restart Max and try a vector size of 512.
+5. Open Max's `Audio Status Window <https://docs.cycling74.com/max8/vignettes/audio_status>`_ by clicking on ``menubar > Options > Audio Status...`` and set your preferred driver, sample rate, and vector size.
+A sample rate of 48 kHz and a vector size of 128 is recommended.
+If the audio crackles during use then restart Max and try a vector size of 256.

 .. raw:: html